 Your lender might be able to offer you a repayment holiday, extend your mortgage or switch you to a different kind of mortgage.
 Also, if you are on an expensive, standard, variable-rate mortgage then switching to a lower-interest, 'fixed deal' mortgage could save you enough money to repay the arrears and could mean you end up paying less every month, too.

 Refinancing a house can be a complex business, so, you should take expert advice before deciding on whether it could work for you.
 You will need to speak to a qualified, mortgage broker.

-There you have it.
-6 simple steps you should take if you are facing a possible repossession.
+We've looked at 6 simple steps you should take if you are facing a possible repossession.
 But of course, there is a lot more that can be said about it.
 Below we include a few further options that open to you as well a few things to bear in mind.

 Although you might feel like just handing back the keys and giving up is the easiest option, that won't make your problems go away.
 Doing this will take away any control you had over the situation, your lender will be able to repossess your house and may sell it for a bargain-basement price – and you will still owe the lender the outstanding balance on your mortgage.